open-pay/slate/source/index_EN.md

-charge.succeeded           | Charge         | Reports when a charge is applied. charge.rescored.to.decline | Charge         | Reports when a charge' score is recalculated and is declined. subscription.charge.failed | Subscription    | Reports when the charge to a subscription fails. payout.created             | Payout          | Reports when a payment has been scheduled for the next day. payout.succeeded           | Payout          | Reports when a payment has been applied. payout.failed              | Payout          | Reports when a payment has failed. transfer.succeeded         | Transfer | Reports when a transfer has been performed between to Openpay accounts. fee.succeeded              | Fee     | Reports when a fee is charged successfully to a customer. fee.refund.succeeded       | Fee     | Reports when a fee has been successfully refunded to a customer. spei.received              | SPEI           | Reports when a payment has been received by SPEI for adding funds to the account. chargeback.created         | Chargeback   | Reports when a chargeback of a transaction was receive and a transaction has been initiated. chargeback.rejected        | Chargeback   | Reports when a chargeback has been rejected. chargeback.accepted        | Chargeback   | Reports when a chargeback has been accepted.
+charge.succeeded           | Charge         | Reports when a charge is applied. charge.rescored.to.decline | Charge         | Reports when a charge' score is recalculated and is declined. subscription.charge.failed | Subscription    | Reports when the charge to a subscription fails. payout.created             | Payout          | Reports when a payout has been scheduled for the next day. payout.succeeded           | Payout          | Reports when a payout has been applied. payout.failed              | Payout          | Reports when a payout has failed. transfer.succeeded         | Transfer | Reports when a transfer has been performed between to Openpay accounts. fee.succeeded              | Fee     | Reports when a fee is charged successfully to a customer. fee.refund.succeeded       | Fee     | Reports when a fee has been successfully refunded to a customer. spei.received              | SPEI           | Reports when a payout has been received by SPEI for adding funds to the account. chargeback.created         | Chargeback   | Reports when a chargeback of a transaction was receive and a transaction has been initiated. chargeback.rejected        | Chargeback   | Reports when a chargeback has been rejected. chargeback.accepted        | Chargeback   | Reports when a chargeback has been accepted.